-Chapters 100 Sales Tax Exemption, Personal Property: Provides a sales tax exemption on tangible personal property purchased through Chapter 100 bonds for non-manufacturing purchases.
+Chapters 100 Sales Tax Exemption, Personal Property: Provides a state and local sales tax exemption on the lease of tangible personal property purchased on a tax exempt basis with the local government through Chapter 100 bonds for non-manufacturing purchases.
 Any company for which Chapter 100 bonds are issued that purchases personal property is eligible.
 Companies eligible for Chapter 100 bond financing include manufacturing, warehousing, distribution, office, research and development, agricultural processing, and services in interstate commerce.
 Retail, services in intrastate commerce and others are not eligible.
 The project cannot have been announced; bonds already approved/issued; or personal property already purchased.
 The project must:

 - Involve competition with another state; therefore, a comprehensive state/local incentive proposal will be involved in an attempt to win the project;